 VIETNAMESE TET COMES EARLY

 Ask the Vietnamese and they will tell you that Tet (also known as Vietnamese Lunar New Year) is the most important holiday in their culture.
-Beginning on the first day of the first month of the lunar calendar, it celebrates the arrival of spring.
+Beginning on the first day of the first month of the lunar calendar, it marks the arrival of spring.
 This usually occurs somewhere in late January or early February.

 Vietnamese Tet flowers outside Diamond Plaza in Ho Chi Minh